derrod/legendary/README.md

 pip install legendary-gl[webview]
 ```
 On Linux this may also require installing a supported web engine and its python bindings.
-For example `pip install pywebview[gtk]` to use a GTK-based web view.
+For example `pip install pywebview[qt]` to use a Qt-based web view.

+**Note:** Using the GTK based webview currently does not work.
+To force the Qt-based version set the `PYWEBVIEW_GUI=qt` environment variable.

 #### Manually from the repo